Cretaceous–Paleogene extinction event: Microbiota

-The K–Pg boundary represents one of the most dramatic turnovers in the fossil record for various calcareous nannoplankton that formed the calcium deposits for which the Cretaceous is named.
+The K–Pg boundary represents one of the most dramatic turnovers in the fossil record for nannoplankton that formed the calcium deposits for which the Cretaceous is named.
 The turnover in this group is clearly marked at the species level.
 Statistical analysis of marine losses at this time suggests that the decrease in diversity was caused more by a sharp increase in extinctions than by a decrease in speciation.
 Major spatial differences existed in calcareous nannoplankton diversity patterns; in the Southern Hemisphere, the extinction was less severe and recovery occurred much faster than in the Northern Hemisphere.
 Following the extinction, survivor communities dominated for several hundred thousand years.
 The North Pacific acted as a diversity hotspot from which later nannoplankton communities radiated as they replaced survivor faunas across the globe.

 The K–Pg boundary record of dinoflagellates is not so well understood, mainly because only microbial cysts provide a fossil record, and not all dinoflagellate species have cyst-forming stages, which likely causes diversity to be underestimated.
 Recent studies indicate that there were no major shifts in dinoflagellates through the boundary layer.
 There were blooms of the taxa Thoracosphaera operculata and Braarudosphaera bigelowii at the boundary.

 Radiolaria have left a geological record since at least the Ordovician times, and their mineral fossil skeletons can be tracked across the K–Pg boundary.
 There is no evidence of mass extinction of these organisms, and there is support for high productivity of these species in southern high latitudes as a result of cooling temperatures in the early Paleocene.
 Approximately 46% of diatom species survived the transition from the Cretaceous to the Upper Paleocene, a significant turnover in species but not a catastrophic extinction.

 The occurrence of planktonic foraminifera across the K–Pg boundary has been studied since the 1930s.
 Research spurred by the possibility of an impact event at the K–Pg boundary resulted in numerous publications detailing planktonic foraminiferal extinction at the boundary; there is ongoing debate between groups which think the evidence indicates substantial extinction of these species at the K–Pg boundary, and those who think the evidence supports a gradual extinction through the boundary.
 There is strong evidence that local conditions heavily influenced diversity changes in planktonic foraminifera.
 Low and mid-latitude communities of planktonic foraminifera experienced high extinction rates, while high latitude faunas were relatively unaffected.

 Numerous species of benthic foraminifera became extinct during the event, presumably because they depend on organic debris for nutrients, while biomass in the ocean is thought to have decreased.
 As the marine microbiota recovered, it is thought that increased speciation of benthic foraminifera resulted from the increase in food sources.
 In some areas, such as Texas, benthic foraminifera show no sign of any major extinction event, however.
 Phytoplankton recovery in the early Paleocene provided the food source to support large benthic foraminiferal assemblages, which are mainly detritus-feeding.
 Ultimate recovery of the benthic populations occurred over several stages lasting several hundred thousand years into the early Paleocene.